 Additional coursework, degrees, and/or work experience in these five areas are considered favorably in the selection process.

 To be considered complete, the following must be included in the application:

-International applicants must submit one of the following: an official TOEFL score of at least 80 (internet-based test) or 550 (paper-based test), an official IELTS score of 6.0 with no individual band score below 5.5, or a PTE Academic Score of at least 53.
+International applicants must submit one of the following: an official TOEFL score of at least 80 (internet-based test) or 550 (paper-based test), an official IELTS score of 6.0 with no individual band score below 5.5, a PTE Academic Score of at least 53, or an official Duolingo English Test (DET) score of at least 105.
 Test date must be within the past two years.
 TOEFL code: 5246

-Please note that, if you achieve the following scores, you are also exempt from taking EAP courses: an official TOEFL score of at least 100 (internet-based test) or 600 (paper-based test), an official IELTS score of 7.0 with no individual band score below 6.0, or a PTE Academic Score of at least 68.
+Please note that, if you achieve the following scores, you are also exempt from taking EAP courses: an official TOEFL score of at least 100 (internet-based test) or 600 (paper-based test), an official IELTS score of 7.0 with no individual band score below 6.0, a PTE Academic Score of at least 68, or a DET score of at least 120.
 Test date must be within the past two years.

 Exceptions to this requirement:

 Applications are reviewed on a rolling basis.
 Candidates seeking financial assistance and international students requiring visas are encouraged to apply early.
 Only completed applications, with all required materials, will be considered for admission.

 Please note: Summer deadlines only apply to the Master of Accountancy program.